Scalable Deep Reinforcement Learning Algorithms for Mean Field Games: Introduction

 \section{Introduction}

 Despite outstanding success of machine learning in numerous applications~\citep{goodfellow2016deep,goodfellow2020generative}, learning in games remains difficult because two or more agents require the consideration of non-stationary environments.
 In particular, it is hard to scale in terms of number of agents because one has to keep track of all agents' behaviors, leading to a prohibitive combinatorial complexity \citep{daskalakis2008, Tuyls_Weiss_2012}.
 Recently, Mean Field Games (MFGs) have brought a new perspective by replacing the atomic agents by their distribution.
 Introduced concurrently by \citet{MFG_lasry-lions} and \citet{2006huang-mfg}, the mean field approximation relies on symmetry and homogeneity assumptions, and enables to scale to an infinite number of agents.
 Solving MFGs is usually done by solving a forward-backward system of partial (or stochastic) differential equations, which represent the dynamics of both the state distribution and the value function.
-However, traditional numerical methods (see \textit{e.g.}~\citep{achdou2020meanfieldgamesnumericalcetraro}) do not scale well in terms of the complexity of the state and action spaces.
-Furthermore, they require the model (dynamics and rewards) to be completely known.
+However, traditional numerical methods (see \textit{e.g.}~\citep{MR2679575,MR3148086,MR3772008} and ~\citep{achdou2020meanfieldgamesnumericalcetraro} for a survey) do not scale well in terms of the complexity of the state and action spaces.
+Recently, several deep learning methods for MFGs have been developed to tackle high-dimensional problems (see \textit{e.g.}~\citep{fouque2020deep,carmona2019convergencefinite,germain2019numerical,cao2020connecting} and~\citep{carmonalauriere2021deepmfgsurvey} for a survey).
+Nevertheless, these methods require the model (dynamics and rewards) to be completely known.

 On the other hand, Reinforcement Learning (RL) has proved very efficient to solve Markov Decision Processes (MDPs) and games with complex structures, from \textit{e.g.} chess~\citet{campbell2002deep} to multi-agent systems~\citep{lanctot2017unified}.
 To tackle problems with highly complex environments, RL algorithms can be combined with efficient function approximation.
 Deep neural networks with suitable architectures are arguably the most popular choice, thanks to their ease of use and their generalization capabilities.
 Deep RL has brought several recent breakthrough results, \textit{e.g.}, Go~\citep{silver2016mastering}, atari~\citep{mnih2013playingatari}, poker~\citep{brown2018superhuman,moravvcik2017deepstack} or even video games such as Starcraft~\citep{vinyals2019grandmaster}.